simonsdave/yar/tests/README.md

 (env)>
 ~~~~~

-* once the VM is running, ssh into the VM
+* once the VM is running, ssh into it

 ~~~~~
 (env)>vagrant ssh